-The fund gives Ontarians the option to donate to it to help the province get out of debt, in exchange for non-refundable tax credits which they can claim against their income.
+The Ontario Opportunities Fund gives Ontarians the option to donate funds to help the province reduce debt, in exchange for non-refundable tax credits, which they can claim against their income.

 When you contribute to the Ontario Opportunities Fund, you can use your donation to write off taxes from your income.